Restore An Old Go Kart

 vintage go kart build

-After the trial run, my son and I took turns driving around the block to work out a few kinks (the old chain snapped and fell off).
+After the trial run, my son and I took turns driving around the block to work out a few kinks (the old chain snapped and fell off the second time around the block).

 Conclusion

-This go kart overhaul took a few months of weekends and about $250 in parts.
+This project took a few months of weekends and about $250 in parts.
 Supplies included several spray cans of primer and top coat, and about $25 of hardware.

 go cart restoration